 When we consider the benefits of veganism, it’s important to note that the type of plant-based food you eat matters.
 After all, tucking into processed vegan sausages and chips every day counts as a plant-based diet – but it won’t do your health much good!

-Similarly, a good guide to veganism is to include an array of different colored fruits and vegetables on your plate.
-Not only does this look appetizing, it helps ensure that you have plenty of wellness-boosting phytonutrients in your diet.
+Similarly, a good guide to veganism is to include an array of different coloured fruits and vegetables on your plate.
+Not only does this look appetising, it helps ensure that you have plenty of wellness-boosting phytonutrients in your diet.
 These are plant compounds that help to protect us from a range of chronic diseases like cancer and heart disease.(9)

 For maximum benefit, don’t peel ingredients such as apples and aubergines – the skin is where the nutrients are most concentrated!